Rod Bramblett: 2013: Alabama at Auburn

 Alabama's ensuing possession started at their 29.
 After an incomplete pass, T. J. Yeldon ran twice for 9 yards and 26 yards to the Auburn 38.
 Yeldon appeared to have been pushed out-of-bounds as time expired.
 But after an official review, it was determined that 0:01 remained in regulation and Alabama sent freshman kicker Adam Griffith in to attempt a 56-yard field goal.
 After a time-out, Auburn sent defensive back and kick return Chris Davis into the end zone in anticipation of a short kick.
-Rod Bramblett and Stan White made the call on the Auburn IMG Sports Network:
+On the Auburn IMG Sports Network, Rod Bramblett and Stan White called the play that would become known as the Kick Six:

 Chris Davis's return was the CBS play of the game which, once again, allowed the TV audience to hear Bramblett's call.
 It was also played numerous times on various ESPN programming.
 Bramblett's call was also featured on ABC News on the Sunday following the game.

 On the Monday following the game, Bramblett was interviewed on Fox & Friends and the Tim Brando Show.
 Richard Sandomir of the New York Times wrote, "Auburn Announcer Has the Call of a Lifetime, Twice in One Month" in a feature story on Bramblett.

 Bramblett's Iron Bowl call has itself become part of Auburn folklore.
 Just days after the game, a video of a 25-year-old woman from North Carolina with no previous connection to Auburn lip synching to Bramblett's call went viral on YouTube.
 Other similar videos, mostly of young Auburn fans syncing the call, followed.

-A week later, the Tigers defeated Missouri 59-42 in the SEC Championship Game.
-The win, and Michigan State's win over Ohio State, sent the Tigers to the BCS National Championship Game vs. Florida State.
+A week later, the Tigers defeated Missouri 59-42 in the 2013 SEC Championship Game.
+The win, and Michigan State's win over Ohio State, sent the Tigers to the 2014 BCS National Championship Game vs. Florida State.

+Death

+On May 25, 2019, Bramblett and his wife Paula were involved in a car accident in Auburn, Alabama; their Toyota Highlander was struck by a Jeep on Shug Jordan Parkway.
+Bramblett was airlifted to UAB Hospital, where he later died of head injuries.
+His wife was pronounced dead in the emergency room at East Alabama Medical Center from multiple internal injuries.
+The 16-year-old driver of the Jeep was under the influence of marijuana and was going 89 miles per hour in a 55-mph zone, and was charged with manslaughter.